Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 How to create the value in the registry whitout the example file:
 1- Open "C:\Windows\regedit.exe"
 2- Go to "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout" (not Keyboard Layout**S**)
-3- Create a new binary value here, name: "Scancode Map" (without quotes).
+3- Create a new binary value here, named: "Scancode Map" (without quotes).

 What goes inside this value is described below, in the regedit format.